alterNERDtive/EDDiscovery-wiki/Translations.md

 You could also copy all the TLF/TLPs to appdata/eddiscovery/translation folder, but then you'd have two copies.

 In debug mode, the translation system writes to appdata/eddiscovery/translator-ids.txt.
 This indicates what files it reads and importantly tells you if any IDs are missing from the translation files.
-Use this mechanism when developing new code.

-Netlogentry also has a translator scanner which reads the C# source code files and finds any .Tx statements in there.
-This is also the other primary way of finding new IDs to add to the translation files during development.

-# Finding translations
+If your based your files off of example-ex you should not have many of them.

+# Advanced - use of EDDTest - Slightly Out of Date.
+Mainly for Code editors.

 Compile the EDDTest program, in the EDTools repo https://github.com/EDDiscovery/EDTools